 Biopsy of the eye

-You are more likely to have a biopsy if your eye specialist thinks you have lymphoma.
+You may also have a fine needle aspiration or vitreous biopsy if your eye specialist thinks you have lymphoma of the eye.

 This usually takes a few minutes.
-If you have a local anaesthetic you may be aware of something going on, but you shouldn’t have discomfort or pain.
-Let your doctor know if you can feel anything or it is painful.
+If you have a local anaesthetic, you may be aware of something going on, but you shouldn’t have discomfort or pain.
+Let your doctor know if you can feel anything or if it is painful.

 You can go home soon after the biopsy.
 You can take paracetamol if your eye is sore.
 Your doctor or nurse will let you know how to look after your eye after the biopsy.
 Sometimes you may have eye drops to take for a few days after.
 Your nurse will show you how to do this.